Athlete Bianca Williams Accuses Met Police Of Racial Profiling After Stop & Search

 Met police Commander Helen Harper told the BBC that she wanted to discuss the incident with Williams.
 “We want to listen to, and speak with, those who raise concerns, to understand more about the issues raised and what more we can do to explain police actions.
 Where we could have interacted in a better way, we need to consider what we should have done differently and take on that learning for the future."

-Meanwhile Mayor of London, Sadiq Kahn has raised a case with the Met about the incident, writing on Twitter: "stop and search must be intelligence-led, carried out fairly and with respect, and all officers now have body-worn video cameras to help hold them to account.”

-In an interview with Sky, Williams added that the Met Chief, Cressida Dick, needs to "consider her position" .
-Williams and dos Santos' coach and Olympic gold medialist, Linford Christie, who initially shared the footage of the stop and search, has called on Cressida Dick to explain, "what justification the Met police officers had in assaulting the driver, taking a mother away from her baby, all without one piece of PPE and then calling the sniffer dog unit to check the car over”.
+In an interview with Sky, Williams called for the Met Chief, Cressida Dick, to "consider her position" .
+Williams and dos Santos' coach and Olympic gold medalist, Linford Christie, who initially shared the footage of the stop and search, has called on Dick to explain, "what justification the Met police officers had in assaulting the driver, taking a mother away from her baby, all without one piece of PPE and then calling the sniffer dog unit to check the car over”.